thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 At this point we should have a database with no tables in it.
 So now we need to create tables.

-## How do you drop a database in PostgreSQL?

-## What are the CRUD operations on a table?

-## How do you create a table in a database?

 Let's look at the Postgres docs for __[creating a table](http://www.postgresql.org/docs/9.1/static/sql-createtable.html).__